-In my experience, plants either don’t seem to give a shit about draughts, or they die as soon as you open one door.
+In my experience, plants either don’t seem to give a shit about drafts, or they die as soon as you open one door.

 Tropical plants aren’t overly fond of cold weather, but combat this by slowing way down on new leaves and things and just concentrating on not dying.
 Houseplants can do ok in cooler temperatures as long they have enough light.

-Oh, and it’s not as easy as just turning up the radiator either – plants that re too near to heat sources can dehydrate and drop leaves.
+Oh, and it’s not as easy as just turning up the radiator either – plants that are too near to heat sources can dehydrate and drop leaves.
 Tis a minefield.

 7 – Low humidity

 I’m ‘lucky’ in that I have a fairly damp house.
-We run a dehumidifier in winter to prevent mould, so I’m hoping that the humidity levels in either the kitchen or office (I haven’t decided where to overwinter my plants yet) will be high enough that I don’t need to worry about humidity.
+We run a dehumidifier in winter to prevent mould, but the levels don’t get much lower than 50%.